 SAP Business One offers the Product Catalogs view, providing a central location for managing product catalogs.
 Here, the system lets you create new product catalogs as well as edit the existing records.

 The add-on’s role in the integration is significant: it lets you apply all the necessary configurations to the integration, automating various routine processes associated with it.
-As for the extension, it acts as a basis of the transfer.
-The module makes the data synchronization possible, enabling the Magento 2 SAP Business One integration and numerous other synchronizations.
+The tool makes the data synchronization possible, enabling the Magento 2 SAP Business One integration.

-- Purchase and install the Improved Import & Export extension and its SAP Business One Integration Add-on for Magento 2.
+- Purchase and install the SAP Business One Integration Add-on for Magento 2.

-- Configure both tools on your Magento 2 store (ask our specialists to do that).
+- Configure the tool on your Magento 2 store (ask our specialists to do that).

 - Transfer customer groups to synch shared catalogs – custom product listings per customer group with special prices.